mikeal/dagdb/docs/README.md

 It can store JSON, binary, and even streams of binary.
 You can nest these values withn each other or create links between pieces of data for efficiency and de-duplication.
-You can even next databases inside of other databases.
+You can even nest databases inside of other databases.
 This gives you the flexibility to assemble incredibly large and efficient graphs of information while still being able to perform efficient transactions no matter how large